stefanangrick/bis-data-dashboard/README.md

 This repository contains code to create a dashboard of BIS statistics using [R markdown](https://rmarkdown.rstudio.com/index.html) and [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/).

 The dashboard will give you a set of charts for a user-specified economy as well as the global economy.
-The presentation is fairly general and self-explanatory, but sticks to the BIS's abbreviation format for concepts and identifiers in order to work well on small screens.
+The presentation is fairly self-explanatory, but sticks to the BIS's abbreviation format for concepts and identifiers in order to work well on small screens.
 By default, exchange rate data are based on [nominal effective exchange rates](https://stats.bis.org/statx/toc/XR.html) (which cover fewer countries but longer history), [bank liabilities](https://stats.bis.org/statx/toc/LBS.html) are shown with a negative sign, and [domestic debt securities](https://www.bis.org/statistics/about_securities_stats.htm) are calculated as the difference between [total and international debt securities](https://www.bis.org/statistics/about_securities_stats.htm) (as some economies do not report them separately).

 ## How to use the code